 - Teaches our children to be active Christians, living out their beliefs through acts of charity, love and forgiveness.

-Through Music, Art and Drama (The Arts), our curriculum:
+Through all areas of the curriculum and especially through Music, Art and Drama (The Arts), our curriculum:

 - Provides all children with the opportunity to express themselves through different artistic mediums.